Ryan O'Connor

 Ryan O'Connor (born 27 June 1974) is a former Australian rules football player.
 He is best known for playing for the Essendon Bombers and Sydney Swans in the Australian Football League.
 He then continued his career in the SANFL with the Port Adelaide Magpies where he won the Magarey Medal.
 He finished his career with VFL club Coburg in 2005 after winning the Best & Fairest in 2004.

-O'Connor, from Ulverstone, Tasmania began his career at the Essendon reserves after being traded by Geelong in the 1991 AFL draft for ruckman John Barnes.
+O'Connor, from Ulverstone, Tasmania, began his career at the Essendon reserves after being traded by Geelong in the 1991 AFL draft for ruckman John Barnes.
 Even as a young man, O'Connor was known for his massive size (191 cm, 110 kg), considered large even for an AFL player.
+Despite his bulk and struggle with weight problems, he was surprisingly agile and could take strong contested marks.

+Career

-Despite his bulk and struggle with weight problems, the big man was surprisingly agile and could take strong contested marks.
+O'Connor, from Ulverstone, Tasmania, began his career at the Essendon reserves after being traded by Geelong in the 1991 AFL draft for ruckman John Barnes.
+Even as a young man, O'Connor was known for his massive size (191 cm, 110 kg), considered large even for an AFL player.
+Despite his bulk and struggle with weight problems, he was surprisingly agile and could take strong contested marks.

-O'Connor's best year was 1995.
-He became a centre half forward and strung together a number of impressive games, kicking bags of goals.
+One of O'Connor's most notable years was 1995.
+He became a centre half forward and saw many successful games.

-1995 put Ryan O'Connor on the map.
-He stepped up to become an important forward who took the rucking duties in the front half.

-In 1997 O'Connor was involved in a car accident which had an effect on his form.
-He was delisted by the Bombers.
+In 1997 O'Connor was involved in a car accident which gad an effect on his form.
+He was subsequently delisted by the Bombers.

 The Sydney Swans picked up O'Connor and used him at centre half forward and centre half back.
-After a few reasonable seasons, the power forward was delisted at the end of 2000.
+After a few reasonable seasons, he was delisted at the end of 2000.

 The Port Adelaide Magpies picked up O'Connor, where he starred, winning the Magarey Medal in 2001, alongside former St Kilda player Tony Brown.

 O'Connor then moved back to Melbourne in 2004, and joined Coburg, winning the Best & Fairest that year.
-Retiring midway through 2005, he would be thrust into the role of General Manager, a role he held until 2009.
+Retiring midway through 2005, he would then take on the role of General Manager, a role he held until 2009.
 O'Connor is currently the Talent Manager with TAC Cup side Sandringham Dragons where he has been since 2010.